influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 ### Memory GC (garbage collection) CPU fraction

-The fraction of this program's available CPU time used by the GC since the program started.
+Fraction of this program's available CPU time used by the GC since the program started.

 #### Example